 This can get tedious if you’ve accumulated many photo bursts, so try a handy alternative: Gemini Photos for iPhone.
 The app targets similar photos, like the several shots you took to get a good one, or the HDR and non-HDR copies of the same photo, or the burst photos we’re talking about here.
 Here’s how to delete unwanted images within a burst with it:

-- Download Gemini Photos for free
+- Download Gemini Photos

 - Launch the app and it will start scanning your photos right away

 - Flip through similar photos within a burst and tap those you want to delete.

 That way, you’ll go over all your bursts a little more quickly, with the added benefit of sorting out other redundant photos on your iPhone.

 How to delete photos from a burst on Mac

 If you’ve already moved everything from your iPhone to your Mac, chances are a few bursts have been left the way they were.
 They gobble up vital space on your disk, so consider hunting them down.

 To automatically weed out unwanted images from photo bursts, you can use an app like Gemini 2.
 It helps you clean up your Mac by searching for and deleting unwanted duplicates, which is exactly what you need in the case of photo bursts.
 Here’s how this works:

 - Download Gemini 2 for free

 - Open the app and hit the big plus in the middle